e2this/academic-website/index.md

 subtitle: B.Sc. at Sharif University Of Technology / Major in Electrical Engineering / Minor in Computer Science
 ---

 I am senior studetnt in Electrical Engineering majoring in Communications and also a minor student of Computer Science at Sharif University of Technology(SUT).

 ### Research Interests
 My current research interests include:

-- *Symbolic Analysis:* I work on [Symbolic PathFinder](http://babelfish.arc.nasa.gov/trac/jpf/wiki/projects/jpf-symbc), a symbolic execution engine built on the software model checker [Java PathFinder](http://babelfish.arc.nasa.gov/trac/jpf).
-I also maintain [JDart](https://github.com/psycopaths/jdart), a dynamic symbolic execution engine.
-- *Probabilistic Software Analysis:* I'm working on analysis of software placed in stochastic environments, e.g., with the goal of quantifying how *likely* a target event is to occur.
-- *Machine Learning:* I'm investigating how to leverage machine learning techniques as a heuristic for symbolic analysis.
-I also used machine learning for mining log data from flight-critical systems.
+- *Bioinformatics* Bioinformatics is an area of knowledge in which a lot of other sciences can be used to acheive new discoveries in biology, medicines, health and etc. In other words, it is a multidisciplinary field of knowledge in which experts from many other sciences like biology, algorithms, statistics, artificial intelligence and ets can participate and take role to acheive amazing discoveries.
+I have done a noticeable number of projects in this new feild of science.
+- *Statistics and Machine Learning* As I mentioned above, one the sciences that has a vital role to help biologists and geneticists in order to discover novel facts is Statistics.
+They enable us to make sure how reliable our results are in the experiments conducted mostly by experts in biology and genetics.

 ### Background

-Before joining Carnegie Mellon University in 2014, I was affiliated with Aalborg University in Denmark, where I completed my B.Sc. in Software Engineering (2009), M.Sc.
-Cum Laude in Software Engineering (2011), and Ph.D. in Computer Science (2014).
+In my high school, I had the great desire to study Physics so I decided to be prepared for one of the most competetive challenges in Physics in my country.
+It was *National Olympiad in Physics* and I participated in this competition in 2013 and after two series of exams, I was successfully honored to go to the capital, Tehran, and attend the classes for the final series of exams.
+After passing both experimental and theoritical exams I recieved the silver medal in September of 2018.

+I started my B.Sc. at Sharif University of Technology in September 2014.

 During my Ph.D., I worked on temporal verification of real-time embedded systems using a combination of static analysis and Timed Automata model checking using the [UPPAAL](http://www.uppaal.org/) model checker.
 As part of this effort, I developed TetaSARTS, a tool for generating a Timed Automata description from Java real-time systems written in Safety Critical Java.
 Among others, I also developed a time predictable version of the [Hardware near Virtual Machine](http://www.icelab.dk/) (HVM), a lean and portable JVM implementation targeting embedded systems.